gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Approach

 First of all, a new, namespaced API object `PrivateCloudProfile` is defined.
-Its type definition is very similar to the `CloudProfile` object, but omits the following fields:
+Its type definition is very similar to the `CloudProfile` object.

 The general approach is that a `PrivateCloudProfile` inherits from a `CloudProfile` using a `parent` field.
 Fields such as `machineTypes`, `volumeTypes` and `caBundle` are going to be merged with the parent `CloudProfile`.
 However, a restriction needs to be defined so that the `kubernetes` and `machineImages` fields in a `PrivateCloudProfile` may only be adjusted by a Gardener operator to reduce the chance of a team staying on an unsupported Kubernetes version.
 A similar problem is already solved in Gardener using custom RBAC verbs [here](https://github.com/gardener/gardener/blob/master/plugin/pkg/global/customverbauthorizer), see [custom RBAC verb section](#custom-rbac-verb) for more information.